 This gluten-free certification goes beyond just testing final products for the presence of gluten, but also inspects the manufacturer’s manufacturing process, sourcing, equipment and more.

 The GFCO tests both United States and international manufacturer’s finished products to ensure that the final product contains 10ppm or less of gluten.

 The NSF conducts on-site inspections of their manufacturers’ processes and equipment and certifies through random batch sampling that products test at 15ppm or less of gluten.

 One place I love to shop for gluten-free food is at Thrive Market.
 We don’t have any health stores nearby and Thrive has a great selection (plus, you can filter by diet type: gluten-free, paleo, keto, and more!).
-Click here to get a free month trial of Thrive Market and save 25% on your first order!

-While these products may in-fact be gluten-free and safe for consumption by Celiacs and others requiring a strict gluten-free standard, this is not an independent certification.
+While these products may in-fact be gluten-free and safe for consumption by Celiac Disease and others requiring a strict gluten-free standard, this is not an independent certification.